 - Proof of Identity record (s) – travel document or valid passport for each family member personally accompanying you.

-- Evidence of financial assistance – proof of a bank account in your name, bank statements for the past 4 weeks, a letter on the institution letterhead providing proof of repayment of fees or your financial aid.
+- Evidence of financial assistance – proof of a bank account in your name, bank statements for the past 4 weeks, a letter on the institution letterhead providing proof of payment of fees or your financial aid.

 - Notice of Explanation – when you will work in between educational programs, or want to continue studies from then on and if you’re applying for a short term class, you may need to submit a notice describing your circumstances.